Mowje/hpka/README.md

 ------|--------
 0x00  | Normal (authenticated) HTTP request
 0x01  | Registration
-0x02  | Archive download/backup
+0x02  | Key rotation
-0x03  | Transfer/Delete
+0x03  | Account deletion
-0x04  | Restore/TimeMachine

 __CurveID :__
 Here are the possible values for the curveID field, and to what curve they correspond